Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Active electrical cables and SerDes for AI data center interconnect.

-Verdict — Add (speculative sleeve): Pure-play AI interconnect at the cable layer.
+Verdict — Add (speculative sleeve): Pure-play AI interconnect at the cable layer with optical optionality.
 Smaller position than ALAB.
 1–2% of an aggressive portfolio.

-Layer 5 top picks: TXN as the analog defensive; WDC for contrarian-cheap AI data exposure; MPWR for AI server PMIC; AMBA for the speculative robotics sleeve.
+Layer 5 top picks: TXN as the analog defensive (with a hidden AI-data-center line); STX for HDD AI nearline at a cheap multiple; MPWR for AI server power; AMBA for the speculative robotics sleeve.

 Layer 6 — Infrastructure and power